arm0406/house-price-prediction/README.md

 ```bash
 python serve.py
 ```
+6. To exit virtual environment type 'exit' in terminals

 ### Note: The above process is for running locally and uses port 5000

 ## 📊 Jupyter Notebook Analysis